albertoacerbi/website/content/publication/2016_JCP/index.md

 summary: ""

 tags:
-- cultural evolution
+- cultural evolution and cultural attraction
-- individual based models

 title: "The role of redundant information in cultural transmission and cultural stabilization"
 url_code: ""